LC-Linkous/tinySA_python/README.md

 ### How should I be using this?

 Right now, this library is set up as a class that can be added to a Python program.
 I recommend adding the contents of the `./src` folder on the same level (or lower) than the main program you're writing.
+If that doesn't make a lot of sense, check out the `hello_world.py` file in this repo.
+Because that example file is at the same level as the `./src` folder, we aren't dealing with path imports or checking.
+This works well for beginners, which is whom the bulk of the documentation is intended for.

 ### Will this be made into a REAL Python library I can import into my project?